Shopify/ruby-lsp/CONTRIBUTING.md

 press F5)
 4. Add breakpoints and perform the actions necessary for triggering the requests you wish to debug

+## Screen Captures

+We include animated screen captures to illustrate Ruby LSP features.
+For recording new captures, use [LICEcap](https://www.cockos.com/licecap/).
+For consistency, install the Ruby LSP profile included with this repo.
+Configure LICEcap to record at 24fps, at 640 x 480.
+If appropriate, you can adjust the height of the capture, but keep the width at 640.

 ## Spell Checking

 VS Code users will be prompted to enable the [Code Spell